dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/publish-to-azure.md

 > * Deployed your web app on Azure
 > * Published the database to SQL Azure

 This completes this series of tutorials on using the Entity Framework Database First in an ASP.NET MVC application.
-If you want to learn about the lifecycle of an ASP.NET MVC 5 application, go to the next article.
+If you want to learn about the lifecycle of an ASP.NET MVC 5 application, go to the next tutorial.
 > [!div class="step-by-step"]
 > [Lifecycle of an ASP.NET MVC 5 app](../lifecycle-of-an-aspnet-mvc-5-application.md)